sto3psl/budu/docs/README.md

 })
 ```

-*This is inefficient since it forces synchronous layout updates.* Every time the `left` style of an element gets updated, the browser has to recalculate the layout before the next call to `getBoundingClientRect`, triggering the following flow:
+*This is inefficient as it forces synchronous layout updates.* Every time the `left` style of an element gets updated, the browser has to recalculate the layout before the next call to `getBoundingClientRect`, triggering the following flow:

 ::: danger A lot of work
 read > update > **layout** > read > update > **layout** > read > update > **layout** > read > ...
 :::

-Now we have a performance bottleneck.
+That leads to a performance bottleneck.
 To mitigate the problem, it is better to first read all values and after that modify the DOM.
-Therefore the browser doesn't have to recalculate layout that much and we get a flow similar to this:
+Therefore, the browser doesn't have to recalculate layout that much and we get a flow similar to this:

 ::: tip Less work
 read > read > read > update > update > update > **layout**